edu-damasceno/cursor-mern-basketball-scoreboard/README.md

 - **WebSockets**: For real-time communication between the server and clients.

 ## Features
-- Real-time score updates using WebSockets.
+- Real-time score updates in different devices using WebSockets
 - Dashboard for managing games and teams.
 (SOON)
 - User authentication and authorization.
 (SOON)
 - Team management and statistics tracking.
 (SOON)